ARMmbed/mbed-os-5-docs/docs/contributing/contributing.md

 ##### Bug reports (issues) on GitHub

-All mbed OS is on GitHub; please use GitHub's [issues mechanism](https://guides.github.com/features/issues/) to open a bug report directly against the relevant GitHub repository.
+All Mbed OS is on GitHub; please use GitHub's [issues mechanism](https://guides.github.com/features/issues/) to open a bug report directly against the relevant GitHub repository.

 ##### Bug fixes

 Please refer to the [code contributions chapter](code_style.md).

-Bug fixes must be verified by a member of the mbed team before they're pulled into the main branch.
+Bug fixes must be verified by a member of the Mbed team before they're pulled into the main branch.
 You must therefore use GitHub to fork the repo, then submit a pull request with your changes.

 The last line in your commit message description should say “Fixes #deadbeef”, where “deadbeef” is the issue number in GitHub.
 This allows GitHub to automatically close the issue when the commit is merged into the default branch.